Tinkerforge/doc/de/source/Hardware/Master_Extensions/RS485_Extension.rst

 A RS485 bus consists of one master and multiple slaves.
 RS485 master is the Master Brick which has a USB connection to the PC running brickd.
-All the other Master Bricks with RS485 Extension must not have a USB connection (they can use a USB power supply).
+All the other Master Bricks with RS485 Extension must not have a USB connection (they can use a USB Power Supply).
 Each RS485 slave is identified with its own ID.
 The IDs have to be unique on the bus.